 Adlerbert Foreign Student Hospitality Fund - Only open for international students who have been admitted to, and enrolled on, a Master's Programme at Chalmers.
 Thus, prospective students cannot apply.
 Students can be awarded the scholarship a maximum of two times.
 The application period opens in late January and closes in late February.
 Consequently, it is only possible to apply during this period of a student's first and second year.

-Scholarships administered by external organizations
+Scholarships administered by the Swedish Institute

 The Swedish Institute, a government agency, administers over 500 scholarships each year for students and researchers coming to Sweden to pursue their objectives at a Swedish university.
 Use their online guide in order to find out if any of the Swedish Institute scholarships are available for citizens of your country at your intended level of study.